Posted on August 23, 2013

 Click here to see current summaries of all fifty states’ laws in this area.

 Training and testing requirements in licensing laws are designed to ensure that gun owners understand relevant firearms laws, and know how to safely store and handle firearms.
 Proper storage and handling of firearms may reduce the shocking number of unintentional shootings, firearms thefts, and incidents in which unauthorized persons, such as children and criminals, gain access to firearms every year.
-For statistics regarding these problems, see our Safe Storage Policy Summary.
+For statistics regarding these problems, see our summary on Safe Storage & Gun Locks.

 Licensing laws also help prevent the trafficking of crime guns, and make it more difficult for criminals, juveniles and other prohibited purchasers to obtain guns.